Skip to content

 • 2025-06-14

-Image showing people walking near an airport control tower with an Alaska Airlines aircraft visible in the frame.
-The scene appears to be taken at an airport tarmac or runway area with cloudy skies in the background.
+Image showing people walking near Sea-Tac Airport control tower with Alaska Airlines aircraft visible in the frame.
+The scene captures a security incident at Seattle-Tacoma International Airport where passengers were evacuated from an Alaska Airlines plane onto the tarmac. https://www.seattletimes.com/seattle-news/security-threat-halts-flights-at-sea-tac-airport/

 • 2025-05-17